 Any hemorrhoids you develop should slowly decrease in size.
 Some may go away.
-Methods that may help the symptoms include:
+Methods that may help your symptoms include:

-Exercise can help your muscles and your energy level, but don't start until you feel ready and slowly increase the amount.
-And still get plenty of rest.
+Exercise can help your muscles and improve your energy level, but do not start until you feel ready.
+Increase the amount of exercise slowly.
+Get plenty of rest.

-Lovemaking can begin around 6 weeks after delivery, assuming the discharge or lochia has stopped.
-Check with your doctor.
+You can start sexual activity around 6 weeks after delivery, if the discharge or lochia has stopped.